xmartlabs/xmartlabs.github.io/_posts/2020-04-23-protecting-your-frontend-from-a-bad-backend.md

 category: development
 ---

-As a developer, you'll probably have to consume services provided by code of other developers.
+As a developer, you'll probably have to consume services provided by third-party code.
 This is true in many aspects of the trade: using a third-party library, interfacing with OS components, consuming web services.
 I'd even wager that in today's development environment it's highly unlikely that you won't do one of the previously listed things.

-Relying on other people's code can be great: it allows us to manage and maintain less code, and also rely on the community for support.
+Relying on other people's code can be great: it allows us not only to manage and maintain less code, but also to rely on the community for support.
 It can also be challenging.
 Not all code is great, and not all code works like we want it to.

-This post tackles one of such challenges: a frontend app that must consume services and data from a "bad" backend.
+This post tackles how to overcome one of such challenges: a frontend app that must consume services and data from a "bad" backend.
-We'll look at a way to define the architecture of frontend apps to be resilient against backends that change frecuently, or that don't serve structured data.
+We'll look at a way to define the architecture of frontend apps to be resilient against backends that change frequently, or that don't serve structured data.
-Also, by implementing this architecture, your project will be less tightly coupled to the backend, allowing for some freedom of technical choices (keep reading to find out more!).
+Moreover, by implementing this architecture, your project will be less tightly coupled to the backend, allowing for some freedom of technical choices (keep reading to find out more!).

 ## Motivation